How to Get a $200 Amazon Gift Card to Spend on Prime Day | Digital Trends

-As if Amazon’s Prime Day deals weren’t already enough, now Amazon is offering customers the opportunity to earn a $200 Amazon gift card that can be used to turn Prime Day purchases into total freebies.
+As if its Prime Day deals event weren’t already enough, now Amazon is offering customers the opportunity to earn a $200 Amazon gift card that can be used to turn Prime Day purchases into total freebies.
+That’s enough credit to take home some of the best Prime Day smart home deals without even spending a dime.

-Right now through July 29, customers who choose to sign up for the Amazon Prime Rewards Visa Signature Card will earn a $200 Amazon gift card immediately after approval.
-Yes, you read that right — there’s no minimum spend, no time spent waiting for your bonus — you get the gift card right away!
+Customers who choose to sign up for the Amazon Prime Rewards Visa Signature Card will earn a $200 Amazon gift card immediately after approval.
+Yes, you read that right — there’s no minimum spend, no time spent waiting for your bonus — you get the gift card right away, to spend during Amazon Prime Day tomorrow.

-Still on the fence?
-In addition to a $200 Amazon gift card, new customers with active Prime memberships will also earn up to 10% back on specific earning categories.
-That means that you’ll get 10% cash back on specially marked Amazon products with rotating items and categories, 6% cash back for Amazon and Whole Foods purchases made during Prime Day 2022, 5% cash back on all other Amazon and Whole Foods purchases, 2% cash back on all restaurant, drugstore, and gas station purchases, and 1% cash back on everything else.
+Plus, Amazon will give you up to 10% back on certain purchases, including 6% cash back for Amazon and Whole Foods purchases made during Prime Day 2022, 10% on certain specially-marked Amazon products, 2% cash back on all restaurant, drugstore, and gas station purchases, and 1% on everything else.

 Once your cash back has sufficiently piled up, you can redeem it on your next Amazon purchase or request that it be deposited into your bank account.
 It really doesn’t get a whole lot better than that for frequent Amazon shoppers.